 - 1. Explain key statistical concepts: the population, the sample, and the statistical inference. - 2.
 Define descriptive and inferential statistics. - 3.
 Describe methods of collecting data. - 4.
-Discuss sampling plans, sampling error, and non-sampling error. - 5.
+Discuss sampling plans, sampling errors, and non-sampling errors. - 5.
 Describe how to assign probability to events. - 6.
-Explain three rules that are used to calculate the probability of more complex events from the probability of simpler events. - 7.
+Explain three rules used to calculate the probability of more complex events from the probability of simpler events. - 7.
 Apply Bayes' Law to calculate conditional probability. - 8.
 Recognize the significance of the sampling distribution. - 9.
 Review the concepts of hypothesis testing. - 10.
-Discuss the results of a test of hypothesis. - 11.
+Discuss the results of a test of the hypothesis. - 11.
 Describe how to make inferences about the population mean when the population standard deviation is unknown. - 12.
-Explain how to draw inferences about a population variance. - 13.
+Explain how to draw inferences about population variance. - 13.
 Discuss the factors that identify one-way analysis of variance. - 14.
-Recognize the effect on the response variable of two or more factors. - 15.
+Recognize the effect of two or more factors on the response variable. - 15.
 Describe the process of selecting one alternative from a list of several possible decisions. - 16.
 Recognize the importance of acquiring, using, and evaluating additional information in decision analysis.

-What is Statistics?
+Section 1: What is Statistics?

-- + Descriptive Statistics
+- Descriptive Statistics

-- + Inferential Statistics
+- Inferential Statistics

-- + Key Statistical Concepts
+- Key Statistical Concepts

-- + Statistical Inference
+- Statistical Inference

-- + Confidence and Significance Levels
+- Confidence and Significance Levels

-Data Collection and Sampling
+Section 2: Data Collection and Sampling

-- + Methods of Collecting Data
+- Methods of Collecting Data

-- + Questionnaire Design
+- Questionnaire Design

-- + Sampling and Sampling Plans
+- Sampling and Sampling Plans

-+ Sampling Error and Non-sampling Error
+- Sampling Error and Non-sampling Error